-- What assumptions, values, and goals might this person have that others might not share? - What are economic factors that make it difficult to have children and progress in a career in architecture? - What are the impacts of staying or leaving the profession? - How might the factors and impacts vary for different demographic groups (gender, socioeconomic background/class, education, age, family culture)? - What are different ways employees and employers can work together to balance caregiving and career progression? - How might the business models of architecture firms evolve in order to better support caregiving?
+- What assumptions, values, and goals might this person have that others might not share? - What are economic factors that make it difficult to have children and progress in a career in architecture? - What are the impacts of staying or leaving the profession? - How might the factors and impacts vary for different demographic groups (gender, socioeconomic background/class, education, age, family culture)? - In what ways could employees and employers work together to balance caregiving and career progression? - How might architecture firms' business models evolve to better support caregiving?